Mochi Flashcard Generator

 What's the difference between CSV and Markdown formats?

 CSV format is structured data with configurable separators, perfect for precise control over field separation.
 Markdown format is more human-readable and easier to edit manually, with cards separated by '---' and supporting rich text formatting.
+Markdown is Mochi's home turf: every card in Mochi is Markdown under the hood, so the imported text stays editable in the same syntax.

 How accurate are the translations in the generated cards?